kalisio/feathers-import-export/README.md

 #### Export data to a flie

-The following command export data from the service `my-service` into the file `data.csv`
+Export data from the service `my-service` into the file `data.csv`:

 ```js
 const response = await app.service('import-export').create({